 Given our limited operating history and the rapidly evolving market in which we compete, our historical operating results may not be useful to you in predicting our future operating results.
-We believe our rapid growth may understate the potential seasonality of our business.
-As our revenue growth rate slows, we expect that the seasonality in our business may become more pronounced and may in the future cause our operating results to fluctuate.
-For example, advertising spending is traditionally seasonally strong in the fourth quarter of each year and we believe that this seasonality affects our quarterly results.
+Our short operating history and our rapid growth make it difficult for us to identify recurring seasonal trends in our business.
+The advertising industry in China experiences seasonality.
+Historically, advertising spending tends to be the lowest in the first quarter of each calendar year due to long holidays around the Lunar New Year, and we believe that this seasonality affects our quarterly results.
 In addition, economic concerns continue to create uncertainty and unpredictability and add risk to our future outlook.
 An economic downturn in China or globally could result in reductions in advertising revenue, as our advertising and marketing customers reduce their advertising budgets, and other adverse effects that could harm our operating results.